Cozy Peach Kitchen

 • Italian seasoning, onion powder, and garlic adds flavor to the Impossible meat.
 I recommend using a salt-free Italian seasoning.

-Steps 1 through 4 to make spaghetti
+Steps 1 through 4 to make spaghetti.

 1. Heat the pot over medium-high heat.
 Once hot, add the impossible meat.
 You don't need to add oil because the meat has its own fat.
 Sprinkle with Italian seasoning, pepper, onion powder, and garlic.

 2. Crumble the "meat" into ground consistency and cook until almost completely browned (it should still have some pink bits).
 Add in the tomato paste.
-Cook another 2 minutes to toast the tomato sauce, stirring occassionally.
+Cook another 2 minutes to toast the tomato sauce, stirring occasionally.

 3. Deglaze the pot with balsamic vinegar.
 Add the sugar, marinara sauce, and vegetable broth.
 Bring to a rapid simmer over medium-high heat.
 Once boiling, lay the broken spaghetti onto the sauce.
 Press the spaghetti down so that it's fully covered by liquid.
 Reduce the heat to a low simmer.

 4. Cover and cook for 15 minutes total, removing the lid every 5 minutes to stir the spaghetti.
 The spaghetti is ready when cooked through to al dente.
+Stir in spinach just before serving.
+Taste for salt and enjoy.

 • Pasta: You can use whole wheat, protein, or gluten-free spaghetti.
 I haven't tested this recipe with any other shape but all kinds of pasta should work.

 • Proteins: I went with Impossible burger meat for a classic meaty pasta feel, but any kind of protein works.
-Try plant-based Italian sausages, Beyond meat, etc. You can even use tempeh, like the Italian seasoned tempeh I use in my tempeh pasta bake.
+Try plant-based Italian sausages, Beyond meat, etc. You can even use tempeh, like the Italian seasoned tempeh I use in my vegetarian pasta bake.

 • Veggies: Feel free to saute veggies alongside the meat.
 Bell peppers, chopped mushrooms, and diced onion would all go well.